apioo/fusio/README.md

 # About

-Fusio is as an open source api management and serverless platform which helps to build great APIs while being self hosted and vendor independent.
+Fusio is an open source API management platform which helps to build and manage REST APIs.
+Fusio provides all tools to quickly build an API from different data sources yet it is possible to create complete customized responses.
+It can help you with the following use cases:

+* __API-Gateway__
+  Fusio can be used as gateway to your internal API and microservices.
+* __Low-Code-Platform__
+  Fusio allows you to build API endpoints without coding knowledge.
+* __API-Framework__
+  Fusio can be used as API framework to build complete customized API endpoints.

 ## API management and features